entando/entando-docs/vuepress/docs/next/tutorials/compose/content-types-tutorial.md

 - Complete the additional configuration steps required by your Attribute Type, if applicable (the 'Text' Attribute Type requires no additional configuration).

-- (Optional) Add other Attribute Types to your Content Type, subject to the above configuration process.
+- (Optional) Add other Attribute Types to your Content Type, subject to the configuration process above.

 **3. Click the `Save` button.**